 Are you paying or receiving the correct amount of child support?
 Massachusetts has developed child support guidelines to determine the amount of child support one parent provides to the other parent to support the child(ren).
+This can be easily done by taking help from a Child support lawyer/Attorney.

-As counsel we make sure that all of a parent’s income is included in the calculation and that the parenting plan is factored into the support amount.
+As counsel, we make sure that all of a parent’s income is included in the calculation and that the parenting plan is factored into the support amount.

 FAQ Child support questions: